sobanieca/ts-jest-sourcemaps-issue/readme.md

 #Repro steps

-Run `npm test` and connect Chrome debugger by going to `chrome://inspect`.
+Run `npm run debug` and connect Chrome debugger by going to `chrome://inspect`.